 The rocks at the south end and the Cowrie Hole are the most popular spots to fish for luderick, bream, snapper and tailor.Read less

 Weather: Partly cloudy.
-80% chance of showers.
-The chance of a thunderstorm, possibly severe.
-Caution: Surf conditions in the early morning may be more powerful than they appear and are expected to be hazardous for coastal activities such as crossing bars by boat and rock fishing.
+70% chance of showers.
+Caution: Large and powerful surf conditions are expected to be hazardous for coastal activities such as crossing bars by boat and rock fishing.

 Weather: Partly cloudy.
 The chance of a thunderstorm.